Magora Kennedy: Career

 Because we can’t go anywhere else, because as gay women we have been especially ghettoized here in Boston, and because the conditions at gay bars are by and large determined by the straight world, those in control know they can be as oppressive as they want.
 Jacques is terribly crowded and a fire hazard on weekends.
 Women entering the bar were subject to taunts by [straight] men, who not only [took] up badly needed room but also got their kicks leering and propositioning the women here.
 Sanitary conditions hardly exist at all.
 We are effectively ghettoized, since dancing between members of the same sex and other behavior, which the law deems to call lewd and lascivious, are illegal.

 In 1971, she appeared on The David Susskind Show along with other LGBT activists, arguing against the American Psychiatric Association's designation of homosexuality as a mental disorder.

 In 1975, she served on the Task Force on Racism of the Christian Social Action Commission of the Metropolitan Community Church.

 Kennedy's activism continued throughout her career, and in 2011 she attended Occupy Wall Street protests.
 In an interview at an Occupy Wall Street protest, Kennedy connected the LGBT rights movement and Occupy Wall Street to the civil rights movement.

+In 2021, Kennedy was a guest on a podcast called LGBTQ&A, where she was interview in an episode dedicated to her life and experience as queer person.
+She also emphasized her concern for the growing suicide rates among LGBTQ youth.
+"Things are better than they were, but we still have a long way to go.
+What I’m concerned about now is that young gay people are being thrown out of their homes, committing suicide…these little young people who feel like they have nothing to live for".

 Legacy

 Interest in Kennedy’s life has increased due to her participation in interviews and exhibits about the 50th anniversary of the Stonewall uprising and her participation in the documentary Cured, an Independent Lens film that appeared on PBS.
 She is the former Chaplain of the Stonewall Veterans Association and was involved with the National Action Network.
 Kennedy participated in an oral history interview with the LGBTQ Religious Archives Network in March 2023.

-Magora Kennedy describes her philosophy on life in her book “This Goddess Has Landed: Does She Have a Message For YOU!”:
+Magora Kennedy describes her philosophy on life in her book This Goddess Has Landed: Does She Have a Message For YOU!: